-Let’s begin with a simple VDI definition.
-Desktop virtualization is software technology which isolates users’ PC applications from the physical computer and allows them to access the VM from their client devices across a network.
+Let’s start with a simple Virtual Desktop Infrastructure VDI definition.
+This technology isolates users’ applications from PCs and allows them to access the VM from client devices across a network.
 You can use your virtual desktop in the same way as you would interact with a physical desktop.
-The added benefit is you can gain remote access to your virtual desktop and applications anytime and on any device.
+The added benefit is you can gain remote access to your virtual desktop and applications anytime, anywhere and on any device.

 Why Use GPU for VDI?

-Keeping this in view, let’s look at what vGPU technology can do for desktop virtualization.
+Keeping this in view, let’s look at what vGPU technology can do for your virtual desktop environment.

-While most GPUs offer scalability and complete application availability, the real challenge is to provide a smooth and interactive UX in broad use cases.
-Ideally, businesses should come up with a solution by classifying users according to their GPU requirements in virtualized environments.
+Most GPUs offer scalability and complete application availability.
+Even then, the real challenge is to provide smooth and interactive UX in broad use cases.
+Ideally, you should go for a solution based on user GPU demands in VDI setups.

-This is because users who perform basic operational applications do not have professional graphics design related duties.
-These teams may not require hardware accelerated graphics or a dedicated graphics card for extensive uses like Big Data visualization which involve high resolution and frame rates.
-However, other users might perform advanced IT responsibilities and have a deeper understanding of complex business tasks and processes.
+Why so?
+The reason is users who run basic applications do not have professional graphics design related duties.
+This group does not need hardware accelerated graphics or a dedicated graphics card for extensive uses.
+An example is Big Data visualization which involves high resolution and frame rates.
+On the other hand, other users perform advanced IT functions and have a deeper understanding of complex tasks and processes.

-Considering their varying skill levels, the system requirements for these users must be segregated into high-end, mid-range and standard groups.
+Considering their skill levels, divide the system requirements of these users into standard, mid-range and high-end groups.

-For instance, users who run video games based tasks and professional 3D applications require heavy duty graphics cards for pushing visual quality to the next level.
-Examples are designers who often build, edit and render massive and advanced 3D models while engineers follow up by editing these prototypes.
-They demand industry standard graphic accelerators and resources which can manage the graphical and computational workflows in virtualized environments.
+Users who run professional 3D applications need heavy duty graphics cards to push visual quality to the next level.
+Examples are designers who often build, edit and render large 3D models while engineers follow up by editing these prototypes.
+They demand enterprise class graphic accelerators and resources that can withstand their workloads.

-Mid-level users typically perform on a smaller scale than power users.
-Nevertheless, some of their workloads may involve numerous graphics applications where they must draw up comprehensive 3D models for implementing related tasks.
+Mid-level users generally perform on a smaller scale than power users.
+Even then, this group may run applications where they draw up comprehensive 3D models for to perform related tasks.

-Hence, conducting workload analysis is necessary for GPU-based scalability and a good optimization strategy.
+So, carrying out workload analysis is a must for GPU-based scalability and a good optimization strategy.

-NVIDIA developed GRID software to enhance mobility, security and productivity by virtualizing and allocating GPUs across a large number of VMs and applications.
-Using NVIDIA vGPU technology drives the highest possible standards of elasticity, security and manageability in all virtual workloads.
-In essence, the GRID-enabled hypervisor and vGPU solution is deployed at the virtualization layer. vGPU software then creates vGPUs so that the physical GPU installed on the server is allocated between all VMs.
+NVIDIA developed GRID software to boost mobility, security and productivity.
+This is done by virtualizing and allocating GPUs across a large number of VMs and applications.
+NVIDIA vGPU drives the highest possible standards of elasticity, security and transparency in all virtual workloads.
+How does this work?
+The GRID-enabled hypervisor and vGPU solution is set up at the virtualization layer. vGPU software then creates vGPUs so that the physical GPU installed on the server is allocated between all VMs.

-The virtualization software comes with an independent graphics driver for every virtual machine.
-This allows the CPU to seamlessly offload workloads to the GPU which supports graphics-intensive applications in virtualized workspaces.
+The virtualization software comes with an independent graphics driver for every VM.
+This allows the CPU to offload workloads to the GPU which supports graphics-intensive applications.

-Now, let’s look at why businesses should adopt NVIDIA GRID vGPU for VDI.
+Now, let’s look at why you should adopt vGPU GRID for VDI.

 Rich End User Experience (UX)

-Team members have revolutionized the way they perform in these VDI environments.
+Team members have changed the way they perform in these VDI settings.
 As a result, modern graphics-intensive applications and OS must be immersive, consistent and productive.
-This is especially important for remote users demanding access to any specialized application on all possible devices.
-With a GRID-based virtualized platform, users can access, create, evaluate and work on rich visual content anywhere and anytime.
+This is all the more important for remote users who demand access to specialized applications.
+With a GRID-based virtualized platform, users can access and work with rich visual content anywhere and anytime.

-NVIDIA vGPU also facilitates both high density and general purpose computing environments by implementing extensive server-side graphics, monitoring and administrative efficiencies.
-This allows virtualized environments to stand out with quality graphics in AI, creative, designing and engineering (CAE/CAM/CAD) forums, leading to the highest possible levels of UX.
+NVIDIA vGPU also facilitates high density and general purpose IT setups through server-side graphics, monitoring and administrative efficiencies.
+This enables a VDI environment to stand out with quality graphics in AI, creative, designing and engineering (CAE/CAM/CAD) forums.
+All these lead to the highest possible levels of UX.

 Powerful Management and Monitoring Competencies

-IT administrators materialize business computing strategy and outcomes by overseeing virtual workflow processes where users often implement multiple parallel tasks simultaneously.
+IT teams oversee virtual workflow processes where users often perform multiple tasks at the same time.
 Two common examples include image and video rendering.

-Monitoring vGPU usage on VMs in real-time also makes it easier for IT to keep track of VMs.
-This boosts operational responsiveness to workflows and GPU performance especially during crunch time.
-Also, using NVIDIA vGPU to identify potential lags in VMs before they cause any real damage promotes fast issue resolution and smart resource planning for streamlining workplace activities.
+Monitoring vGPU usage on VMs in real-time boosts responsiveness to workflows and GPU performance especially during crunch time.
+Also, use NVIDIA vGPU to identify potential lags in VMs before they cause any real damage.
+This promotes fast issue resolution and smart resource planning to streamline workplace activities.

-Furthermore, businesses can consolidate NVIDIA vGPU software into an open NVIDIA SDK for creating customized IT system monitoring and management settings.
-This leverages host, guest and application analytics to promote data-driven decision making and improve UX at every touch point.
-It also becomes easier for users to consistently meet expected performance levels, hence maximizing business productivity in enterprise-scale virtualized environments.
+Integrate the vGPU software into an open NVIDIA SDK to create customized IT system monitoring and management settings.
+This makes use of host, guest and application analytics to promote data-driven decision making and improve UX.
+In this way, it also becomes easier for users to meet expected performance levels.
+All in all, you get to maximize productivity in enterprise-level VDI setups.

 Flexible Administration and Scaling

-NVIDIA GRID vGPU plays an important role in virtualizing graphics and ensuring interactive onsite and offsite experiences by securing workloads within the datacenter.
-For this reason, monitoring GPU is important so that businesses are aware of the extent to which they are drawing on its capability.
+GRID vGPU goes beyond playing an important role in virtualizing graphics.
+It also drives interactive onsite and offsite experiences by securing workloads in the data center.
+So, monitoring GPU is important so that you are aware of the extent to which you are drawing on its capability.

-A good GPU management solution is the NVIDIA Data Center GPU Manager (DCGM).
-This helps IT implement system policies, track GPU health and increase datacenter throughput in the accelerated datacenter.
-Companies can leverage both vGPU and DCGM to raise productivity standards to a whole new level in enterprise-class initiatives.
+A good GPU management solution is the Data Center GPU Manager (DCGM).
+This helps IT track GPU health and increase datacenter throughput in the accelerated datacenter.
+Companies can make use of vGPU and DCGM to raise productivity standards to a whole new level.

-Furthermore, NVIDIA not only provides advanced solutions that scale across GPUs in a system.
-Its range also consists of GPU Cloud Rendering which facilitates interactive 3D UX on smartphones, laptops and tablets.
-This provides easier and more powerful access to users in companies where VDI and BYOD programs work in tandem to deliver the ultimate experience.
+NVIDIA not only offers advanced solutions that scale across GPUs in a system.
+Its range also includes GPU Cloud Rendering which facilitates interactive 3D UX on smartphones, laptops and tablets.
+This provides easier access to users in places where VDI and BYOD programs work in tandem to deliver engaging UX.

-Additionally, organizations can configure unique user login credentials on the basis of their graphics power requirements and application workloads.
-For instance, IT can assign a NVIDIA Tesla M60 board to sixteen engineers, data scientists and researchers who frequently engage in deep learning tasks.
-Task or knowledge workers performing less complex roles can access a Tesla M10 board which supports approximately thirty two VMs.
+You can also configure unique user login credentials based on their graphics demands and application workloads.
+For example, assign a NVIDIA GRID K2 board to 16 engineers, data scientists and researchers who carry out deep learning tasks.
+Task or knowledge users who perform less complex roles can access a GRID K1 board.
+This platform supports approximately 32 VMs.
 Using this model, IT can simplify the process of scaling user capacity as per their application and project demands.

-Another example is an international architectural company which supervises geographically dispersed teams whose members interact with one another in the same way as they would within one physical workspace.
-Desktop virtualization with vGPU-enabled technology secures data in a single location and customizes performance by allowing IT to individually personalize UX based on each user’s specific needs.
+Another example is an international architectural company which supervises virtual teams.
+This is where members interact with one another in the same way as they would in a physical office.
+VDI with vGPU-enabled technology secures data in a single location and customizes performance.
+This is done by allowing IT to personalize UX based on each user’s specific needs.

-In this scenario, a design engineer developing 3D graphics content will expect to receive the entire server’s GPU resources.
-On the other hand, knowledge workers collaborating on 2D applications would generally be delegated a relatively smaller portion of the system’s resources.
-In both cases, the organization will analyze the needs of team players and scale performance accordingly so that IT can set parameters for optimal GPU usage.
-This allows them to measure and maintain consistent individual productivity standards.
+In this situation, a design engineer developing 3D graphics content will expect to receive the entire server’s GPU resources.
+On the other hand, knowledge users working on 2D applications would be assigned a smaller portion of the system’s resources.
+In any case, you must assess staff needs and scale performance on that basis.
+This will help IT set parameters for optimal GPU usage.
+It is also a good way to measure and maintain consistent productivity levels.

 Is vGPU suitable for all use cases?

-vGPU effectively supports VDI once you establish why and when you should adopt this technology.
-It ultimately comes down to your end users and the nature of work they do.
-For instance, implementing vGPU technology would not be the right fit for your business if your staff mostly consists of task workers.
-Using the standard Raspberry Pi thin client for VDI will suffice for them because the client side does not involve intensive processing where their work is concerned.
+vGPU effectively supports VDI once you know why and when it is worth investing in.
+It all comes down to your end users and the nature of work they do.
+For example, vGPU technology would not be the right fit for your company if your staff mostly consists of task workers.
+Using Raspberry Pi Thin Client for VDI will do for this group because the client side does not involve intensive processing.

-Next, you must identify which GPU technology would work best for your organization.
+Next, think about which GPU technology would work best for you.
 Will it be integrated or dedicated?
-Once again, deciding between the best options will require considerable time and consideration.
+Once again, deciding between the best option needs time, research and an understanding of your business model.

-A quick and easy alternative is to consider ClearCube’s CVDI solutions for your virtual desktop deployment.
-For example, our PCoIP Blade PCs work well in circumstances where power users would otherwise need a dedicated graphics card for implementing their roles.
-These integrated PCoIP and GPU endpoints provide the fastest datacenter to desktop connections in such environments where great performance and easy manageability are the keys to success.
+A quick and easy option is to consider ClearCube CVDI solutions for your VDI setup.
+For example, our PCoIP Blade PCs work well in places where power users need a dedicated graphics card to perform tasks.
+These integrated PCoIP and GPU devices offer the fastest datacenter to desktop connections for great performance and easy manageability.

-For further information on our CVDI range, please click here .
+For more details on our CVDI range, please click here .

-NVIDIA GRID vGPU technology is synonymous with rich and interactive graphics experience across virtual machines.
-In a nutshell, NVIDIA vGPU system implementations go beyond promising security, manageability and support across virtualized environments.
-The technology serves as a benchmark for creating quality enterprise IT deliverables which enable users to follow through with actionable performance plans.
+vGPU GRID technology is just another name for rich and interactive graphics experience across VMs.
+In a nutshell, this solution does more than just deliver security, manageability and support across VDI setups.
+The technology serves as a benchmark for creating quality enterprise IT deliverables.
+This, in turn, allows users to follow through with actionable plans.